Merrill, Oregon: Climate

 The region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Merrill has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 History

 Merrill was named for rancher Nathan S. Merrill, who settled at this location in 1890.
 A post office was established in Merrill in 1896.
 H. E. Momyre was the postmaster.
 The first business in Merrill was a grist mill.

+Situated within the ancestral lands of the Modoc people, modern-day Merrill, Oregon, is the site of the Battle of Lost River, which took place on November 29, 1872.
+This engagement marked the first armed conflict between the United States Army and the Modoc tribe during the Modoc War.

 Economy

 As of 2002, the five largest employers in Merrill were the Malin Potato Coop, Klamath County School District, the Martin Food Center, the Merrill Grain and Feed Center, and Country Boy Meats.